elviobg/palindrome-server/README.md

 After install all modules and dependencies dowload this project and go to project folder and at terminal enter`npm run dev` this will start the both: client and server.
 Now navigate to http://localhost:3000 and you will hit the React app.
 And if needed navigate to http://localhost:8080 to use Node server

+To use palindrome unit test on command line use the command `npm test` on project root folder